Caligwara/Power-BI-Analysis-/README.md

 This project shows a comprehensive analysis on the gender dominance and salary in the different departments of this company.
 The males are in high population in 2 of 6 departments, while the females dominate 1 department out the 6 departments.
 3 of the 6 departments has a balanced gender population.

 Overall the males earn more than the females as reflected in the Finance, HR, Operations and Sales departments.
-And the female are highly paid in the IT and Marketing Departments.
+While the female are highly paid in the IT and Marketing Departments.